eneskzlcn/softdare/README.md

 - `/rs/xid` xid module to generate xid for database entities.
 - `spf13/viper` configuration module to handle and structure environment specific configurations.
 - `golangcollege/sessions` session module to handle all session operations on the application.
+- `bluele/gcache` to cache user data to reduce database read load and provide faster responses.

 ### Testing Modules
 - `DATA-DOG/go-sqlmock` sql db mock module to mock the database on